GameJs/gamejs/README.md

 Writing games with GameJs
 -----------------------------
-`main.js` in such an app directory is called by GameJs to bootstrap your game in the browser.
-A couple of example apps are provided to get you started.
+Check the `docs` folder of your GameJs installation.

+A couple of example apps can be found in the `apps` directory.

 See the [GameJs API](http://gamejs.org/api/) as well as the [Mailing List](http://groups.google.com/group/gamejs) for more help.